-- Earthworks for batter slope reduction should be completed in one operation and then proactively stabilised with vegetation or rock mulch immediately. - Where possible a maximum slope of 1:4 should be used for banks and batters to minimise erosion, maximize vegetation growth, and allow maintenance machinery to access the batter where needed (e.g., slashing). - Always seek expert geotechnical / soil science advice for steep or high batters that pose environmental risks or safety risks to maintenance crews (Figure 17).
+- Earthworks for batter slope reduction should be completed in one operation and then proactively stabilised with vegetation or rock mulch immediately. - Where possible, a maximum slope of 1:4 should be used for banks and batters to minimise erosion, maximise vegetation growth and allow maintenance machinery to access the batter where needed (e.g., slashing). - Always seek expert geotechnical RPEQ and soil science advice for steep or high batters that pose environmental or safety risks to maintenance crews (Figure 17).

-Figure 17 Some steep slopes are difficult to lay back without major bulk earthworks, and need to be stabilised in place with native vegetation, rock mulch, and/or chemical treatments.
+Some steep slopes are difficult to lay back without major earthworks and need to be stabilised in place with native vegetation, rock mulch and/or chemical treatments.

-4.4.2.2 Surface Stabilisation
+4.5.2.2 Surface Stabilisation

 Exposed batters should be stabilised as soon as possible following works (Figure 18).
-Bare and newly graded/constructed batters, particularly in dispersive soils, should be stabilised by covering with topsoil or organic mulch and revegetated, or covered with rock mulch as soon as possible.
-It cannot be assumed that bare batters will revegetate naturally.
+Bare and newly graded/constructed batters should be stabilised by covering with topsoil or organic mulch, binders and revegetated, or covered with rock mulch.
+Do not assume that bare batters will revegetate naturally, particularly in dispersive soils.